 The Department of Forests, Parks & Recreation is collaborating with the Agency of Agriculture, Food, and Markets, the University of Vermont, USDA APHIS and the U.S. Forest Service to address the threat Asian longhorned beetle.
 Our programs have benefitted from the assistance of VT Forest Pest First Detectors, and numerous community and industry groups.

 Surveys – We have conducted surveys of 133 federal, state and private campgrounds and in high-risk towns.
+Beetle detection traps have been deployed in high risk areas.
 Forestry staff is on constant alert for symptoms and signs of Asian longhorned beetle attack.
 We follow up on any inquiries about potential sightings or infestations.

 Public Outreach – We are continuing public awareness efforts through presentations and press releases, with special focus on discouraging the movement of firewood and other wood products that may be routes of entry.
 We have contacted over 200 residents of infested areas in Massachusetts with property in Vermont to ensure that they have not brought potentially infested material to the state.